135 Newspaper Trivia Questions (Ranked from Easiest to Hardest)

 Answer: The Washington Blade

-124. What is the two-word name of the fictional newspaper based in the city of Metropolis that employed Clark Kent and Lois Lane?
-It was the forerunner of the “Daily Planet.”
+126. What is the two-word name of the fictional newspaper based in the city of Metropolis that employed Clark Kent and Lois Lane?
+This fictional newspaper was the forerunner of the “Daily Planet.”

 Answer: Daily Star

-125. Hosted by advice columnist Meredith Goldstein, "Love Letters" is a podcast about love and relationships that's produced by what newspaper?
+127. Hosted by the paper's advice columnist Meredith Goldstein, "Love Letters" is a podcast with four seasons (and counting) about love and relationships and produced by what newspaper?

 Answer: The Boston Globe